Interior Design Scandinavian Style: - Essentials for Bright, Cozy Spaces

 • You can, but keep patterns simple and geometric.
 Try them on throw pillows, rugs, or blankets.
 Limit to one or two patterned pieces to maintain harmony and avoid visual clutter.

-• Focus on natural materials like light woods, wool, cotton, and linen.
-They add warmth and texture.
-Choose simple furniture pieces made from oak, birch, or pine for that classic Northern atmosphere.
+• Focus on natural materials such as light woods, wool, cotton and linen.
+What does the rug do in a room?
+Choose simple furniture pieces made from materials like oak, birch, or pine for that classic Nordic feel.

 • Use sheer curtains or none at all, and arrange furniture away from windows.
 Hang mirrors opposite light sources to reflect brightness and opt for pale wall colors to help spread the light around.

-• Layer with soft throws, textured rugs, and a few plush cushions.
+• Layer with soft throws, textured rugs and a few plush cushions.
 Mix in candles or warm lighting.
-A knitted blanket and some greenery will add comfort without sacrificing simplicity.
+A knitted blanket and some greenery will add comfort without compromising the overall simplicity.

 • Absolutely.
 Choose easy-care greens like snake plants or pothos.
 Place them in simple pots to add life and color without overwhelming the room’s calm character - just a couple per room is plenty.